 Dog Friendly San Luis Obispo: A great destination for pet parents

 California’s central coast is a gem of a beauty stretching between the Monterey peninsula and San Luis Obispo.
 A manna from heaven for wine lovers, nature lovers and dog lovers, it is that slice of the good California life that makes your stop and savor the beauty around you, one sip of wine, one gorgeous Pacific sunset and one bite of the freshest seafood at a time.
 If you are a dog parent, a drive to dog friendly San Luis Obispo is a must because of how welcoming it is to canines via dog friendly activities, dog friendly restaurants and of course, lodgings that welcome dogs!
-As a seasoned dog mom who has been to several dog friendly destinations with Babu, here is another California town that we visited with Babu, our fur nugget, to mark the end of 2016.
+As a seasoned dog mom who has been to several dog friendly destinations with Babu, here is another California town (one of the up and coming US travel destinations of 2019 by the way) that we visited with Babu, our fur nugget, to mark the end of 2016.
 Read this dog friendly San Luis Obispo guide to learn more on how to enjoy the central coast with your dog!

 Where to stay with your dog in San Luis Obispo